Fifa asks Brazilians to back the 2014 World Cup amid delays

 Protests are not Fifa's only concern.
 There are also serious doubts about the stadiums.

-Fifa confirmed that three of the hosts - Curitiba, Cuiaba and Sao Paulo - would miss their completion deadline of the end of December.
+On Tuesday, Fifa confirmed that three of the hosts - Curitiba, Cuiaba and Sao Paulo - would miss their completion deadline of the end of December.
 There are also serious doubts over a fourth, Manaus.

 Brazilian sports minister Aldo Rebelo claimed on Wednesday that all the stadiums would be handed over in January.